anthonyagudelox3/SenID-1/README.md

 ## Further Improvements

-We are currently working on creating a feature-based DNN.
+We are currently working on creating a feature-based DNN and combining this with our pre-trained ResNet50 CNN to create a multi-model CNN.
 When finsihed, it will be updated along with the rest of the code.